 What We Wish We Packed

-- Travel Tip: A full sized towel is worth the splurge.
+- Travel Tip: A full-sized towel is a long term travel essential and is worth the splurge.
 There are plenty of compact, quick-drying travel towels in actual human sizes on the market, like this one.

 More conditioner.
 Really good conditioner.

 - Travel Tip: Know your hair.
 It will be at its worst while you travel and will need some extra pampering.
-Don’t skimp on high quality conditioner, because – especially in South America – because you can’t always find the good stuff abroad.
+Don’t skimp on high-quality conditioner, because – especially in South America – you can’t always find the good stuff abroad.

 A Shampoo Bar